 The main thrust of the Dewsbury Project will be to commemorate those men and women who paid the supreme sacrifice. it is hoped to publish regular bulletins that will be available on this website or by email.
 These will contain records detailing of their service to the country, a short history of their lives and this will include details of where they were lost and the location of their burial and commemorativ plaque.
 This will entail a great deal of research and the committee is keen to hear from surviving relatives concerning any information that is still being stored by the family.

 Commemorated on the panels surrounding the Memorial are spaces for the names of approximatley 1,000 men of the Borough, who paid the ultimate sacrifice.
 It has been stated that 1,070 have been supplied.

 There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel.
 The Memorial is of almost unique design as it is a Cenotaph (meaning empty place) to remind us of the missing.
 It was unveiled on the 6th September 1924 by Lieutenant General Walter P. Braithwaite.

 Further details concerning the men represented on the panels are to be found in the Dewsbury Roll of Honour, a leather bound volume, tooled in gold leaf, this was commissioned by the then County Borough Council.

 It is anticipated that the regular bulletins, published on the approximate date of the fatality, will generate a digitised database honouring the Fallen and available for consultation on line by future generations.

-- Sergeant John William Ormsby
+- Serjeant John William Ormsby